-Ethernet Port Service Offers Scalable Bandwidth Order Ethernet port service to gain the advantage of scalable bandwith on short notice.
+Ethernet Port Service Offers Scalable Bandwidth Order Ethernet port service to gain the advantage of scalable bandwith on short notice

 You may have noticed that your WAN network requirements are getting hard to predict.
 In times of economic instability, it’s hard to know whether you have the right amount of bandwidth for your business activities next year or even next quarter.
 What makes this especially unnerving is the historically long provisioning times for telecom service upgrades.
 What you need is a way to pay for just the bandwidth you need today while ensuring that you can rapidly increase network speed if the need suddenly arises.